 When Marketing Became Sales

 The one exception to this was when I worked as the Marketing Director at Asphalt Green, a fee-for-service nonprofit that had an inside sales force.
-It was led by a revolving door of sales directors, literally a different one each year during my tenure, and they never left the building.
+It was led by a revolving door of sales directors, literally a different one each year during my tenure, and they rarely ever left the building.
 They would answer calls and emails that my department generated for them, and process the e-commerce requests also driven by our department, with help from IT.
-But, as talented as these sales people were, they remained relatively passive, never venturing off campus to participate in brand activations or attend community events – all opportunities we used to drive interest, traffic, and ultimately sales from new customers.
+But, as talented as these sales people were, they remained relatively passive, never venturing off campus to participate in brand activations or attend community events – all opportunities we in marketing used to drive interest, traffic, and ultimately sales from new customers.

 As a result, I can say with great confidence that marketing was responsible for increasing sales by an average of more than 20 percent annually during my tenure at Asphalt Green, despite facing the worst economy since the Great Depression.
 And the majority of that growth came from new customers, meaning targets we actively sought out, engaged, educated, and drove to make a purchase online or close the deal either on-site or over the phone with an inside salesperson.
 I take great pride in the impressive results we achieved, knowing that far less of it would have happened without the proactive, aggressive, and creative efforts of my marketing team.